 Vermont – Morgan Horse

 The Morgan horse (Equus cabullus morganensis) is the state mammal of Vermont as chosen in 1961.
 The Morgan breed is a horse breed native to Vermont.

-In Middlebury, in 1907, a horse farm was established to improving the Morgan breed.
-This is now dealt with by the University of Vermont.
+In Middlebury, in 1907, a horse farm was established to improve the Morgan breed.
+The University of Vermont now deals with this.

 The Morgan horse has always been associated with Vermont and was the natural choice for state mammal.

 Virginia – Virginia Big-eared Bat